davisvansant/grpc_web_example/README.md

 > Docker Overview

-Once built, everything can be ran from a `Docker` container for portability (compose and k8s incoming)
+Once built, everything can be ran from a `Docker` container for portability

  - https://www.docker.com/